-Like the eastern narrow-mouthed toad, this species has a plump body, small pointed head, and a fold of skin behind the eyes.
+The western narrow-mouthed toad has a plump body, small pointed head, and a fold of skin behind the eyes.
 This species is typically uniform in color, ranging from tan to gray or olive green, and it has a white belly.

 You might not want to touch this salamander—it secretes a thick, very sticky substance that adheres to skin like glue.
 It causes dust, dirt or bits of dead leaves to stick to one’s hands and is difficult to remove.